RhythrosaLabs/DuoGPT/README.md

 # DuoGPTeam

-ChatGPT Convo App is a versatile application that integrates OpenAI's GPT models and DALL-E for enhanced conversations, automated content creation, and graphic design.
+A versatile application that integrates OpenAI's GPT models and DALL-E for enhanced conversations, automated content creation, and graphic design.
 This app is designed to facilitate various team-based and solo tasks, leveraging AI capabilities to assist in development, marketing, business strategy, and more.

 ## Features